Arunvishnu123/smartbuildingapp-frontend/README.md

 We have four entitie and created under the order Building, Rooms, Heater and Window respectively.

-- Also, I attached a vedio which explains the functionalities we implemented for your reference.
+- Also, I attached a vedio which explains the functionalities we implemented for your reference.Please check the "appdemovedio" folder for the vedios explanantion.

 ## Procedure to run the application